Continue reading on DataGuidance with:

 Personal information of children

-As a general rule, the processing of personal information concerning children is prohibited, subject to certain exceptions (Section 35(1) of POPIA).
-However, the Information Regulator can grant authorisation to process personal information concerning children, following an application made by the responsible party and notice in the Official Gazette, if it is in the public interest and appropriate safeguards are in place (Section 35(2) of POPIA).
-The Information Regulator can also impose conditions for the processing within its authorisation (Section 35(3) of POPIA).
+As a general rule, the processing of personal information concerning children is prohibited, subject to certain exceptions (Section 35(1) of POPIA) being complied with.
+Further, the Information Regulator can grant authorization to process personal information concerning children, following an application made by the responsible party and notice in the Official Gazette, if it is in the public interest and appropriate safeguards are in place (Section 35(2) of POPIA).
+The Information Regulator can also impose conditions for the processing within its authorization (Section 35(3) of POPIA).

 Exemption

-Responsible parties are exempt from notification requirements where a code of conduct has been issued by the Information Regulator, and it has come into force in a specific sector (Section 57(3) of POPIA).
+Responsible parties are exempt from notification requirements to the Information Regulator where a code of conduct has been issued by the Information Regulator, and it has come into force in a specific sector (Section 57(3) of POPIA).

 Penalties

-If the responsible party fails to notify the Information Regulator of data processing which is subject to prior authorisation, it is guilty of an offence and liable to a penalty consisting of a fine or imprisonment up to 12 months, or both to a fine and imprisonment (Sections 59 and 107 of POPIA).
+If the responsible party fails to notify the Information Regulator of data processing which is subject to prior authorization, it is guilty of an offense and liable to a penalty consisting of a fine or imprisonment up to 12 months, or both to a fine and imprisonment (Sections 59 and 107 of POPIA).

 Method

-Whereas, the Information Regulator's Guidance Note on Processing of Personal Information of Children outlines that applications for authorisation to process personal information of children must be submitted to the Information Regulator through the following channels:
+Whereas, the Information Regulator's Guidance Note on Processing of Personal Information of Children outlines that applications for authorization to process the personal information of children must be submitted to the Information Regulator through the following channels:

 7.2.
 Data transfers